dunnock/react-sigma/DOCS.md

 ### webpack1

 Minimized sigma with minimum required functionality is 76kb, more when plugins added.
-Minimized bundle with all components (except Dagre and ForceLink) is 196kb.
+Minimized bundle with all components (except Dagre, SVG and ForceLink) is 196kb.
 Webpack1 does not support tree shaking and require explicit submodules import to bundle only what's been used, e.g.: